MR-VL/Consolidev/SQL_DUMP/SQLDUMP.md

 ##  Just submit your pull request as normal

 # Exporting steps:
+## Click on the main Database in the left corner of phpmyadmin
+# You should only have 1 sql file exported
 ### Both the export method and format should be left to QUICK and SQL

 Download the file